 Every year there are several catastrophies that uproot and destroy tens of thousands of lives.
-We see the images on social media and the news: flooded homes, drought-scorched earth, cities ruined in the aftermath of war.
+We see the images on social media and the news: flooded homes, drought-scorched earth, cities ruined in the aftermath of war, ruinous pandemics.
 If we choose not to look away and grow numb, our hearts are shaken, shocked, and grieved by the extent of the suffering.

 So, Why do bad things happen?
 Why isn’t this world a better place?

 There is an answer to the WHY question, found in the Bible.
-But it’s not an answer that most people like to hear: the world is the way it is because it’s the world that we, in a sense, have asked for.
+But it’s not an answer that most people like to hear.

 We say this hoping that God will then change his position on the matter.
 Our hope is that putting a guilt trip on him will make him change the way he’s doing things.
 But he doesn’t seem to budge.
 Why doesn’t he?

-God doesn’t budge – he doesn’t change things right now – because he’s giving us what we asked for: a world where he is absent and unnecessary.
+God doesn’t budge – he doesn’t change things right now – because he’s giving us what we asked for.

 We’ve all tried to make life work without God.
 Why do we do that?
 Probably because we’ve all bought the notion that there’s something more valuable, more important, than God.
 For different people it’s different things, but the mindset is the same: “God isn’t what’s most important in life.
 In fact, I’d just as soon do it without him altogether.”